talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

    - Click "Run workflow" → "Run workflow"
    - The workflow will:
      - Validate Terraform configuration
-     - Create the S3 bucket and DynamoDB table
+     - Create the S3 bucket
-     - Save the bucket and table names as repository variables
+     - Save the bucket name as a repository variable
      - Upload the state file to S3

 #### Destroying (Remove Infrastructure)